yikkity/RoboDesuyone/README.md

 mvn clean install in the root folder

 TODO Create a dev branch once bot is determined good enough to be left on full time for discord use
+TODO think of a better way to check for correct input in command parameters (username checking)